Serra Negra

-Location
+Geography

 The name of the city means black mountain range in the Portuguese language.
 It is located at an altitude of 925 m, in the Serra da Mantiqueira, a mountain range which runs mostly along the border of the state of São Paulo and Minas Gerais.
 It has a mild climate, being also a busy tourism spot, similarly to its close neighbours, the cities of Lindóia and Águas de Lindóia.

 History

 Serra Negra was founded on 23 September 1828, but at least a century before that the region was already inhabited and was on the passageway between São Paulo and Minas Gerais.
 It was elevated to the status of city on 21 April 1885.
 At the end of the 19th century, the region received a large influx of European immigrants, mostly Italians, who came to work on coffee farms.
 Mineral water sources were discovered by Luiz Rielli in 1928 and the city became a much sought-after spa town (it is known as the "City of Health").